 In September 2008, philanthropist T. Denny Sanford of Sioux Falls, South Dakota, announced an extraordinary donation of $30 million.
 In recognition of this donation, the collaboratory was renamed the Sanford Consortium for Regenerative Medicine.
 Concurrently, in a separate act of philanthropic generosity, Mr. Sanford pledged $50 million to one of the member institutions that promptly renamed itself the Sanford Burnham Prebys Medical Discovery Institute.

-In October 2011 the La Jolla Institute for Allergy and Immunology became the fifth collaborating organization to join the Sanford Consortium.
+In October 2011, the La Jolla Institute for Allergy and Immunology became the fifth collaborating organization to join the Sanford Consortium for Regenerative Medicine.

 Scientists affiliated with the five institutions have an internationally renowned record of scientific excellence, and include among their ranks National Academy of Sciences members and Nobel Prize winners.
 Entrepreneurial faculty at these institutions also have an impressive history of successfully translating basic, academic research into thriving private sector companies; all combined, more than 150 spin-off companies originated by faculty from these institutions operate in the San Diego region and have brought numerous products to commercial markets.